 - administration-console/jdbc - for Pentaho Administration Console

-For example if your target database is MySQL a file called mysql-connector-xyz.jar must be deployed in the above folders.
-If this file is not present already you can download the driver from MySQL web site and copy the .jar in the folders.
+For example in the case of MySQL a file called mysql-connector-xyz.jar is already present in the above folders.
+If this file is not present you can download the driver from the MySQL web site and copy the .jar in these folders.

-In this tutorial we'll use an Oracle XE 10 database, which JDBC driver can be downloaded from http://www.oracle.com/technetwork/database/features/jdbc/index-091264.html.
+In this tutorial we will use an Oracle XE 10 database, which JDBC driver can be downloaded from http://www.oracle.com/technetwork/database/features/jdbc/index-091264.html.
 For Oracle XE 10, a good choice is the ojbc14.jar driver.

-Copy the ojbc14.jar file on pentaho/tomcat/lib and administration-console/jdbc folders and then restar all Pentaho server instances to make the driver avaiable to Pentaho platform.
+Copy the ojbc14.jar file on pentaho/tomcat/lib and administration-console/jdbc folders and then restar all Pentaho server instances.

 Create a new database connection in Pentaho BI suite

-Once the correct JDBC driver is deployed defining a new data base connection is easy and can be done from Pentaho web portal or from Pentaho administration console.
-In this example we'll use Pentaho administration console because this tool can be usefull in many situations.
+Creating a new data base connection is easy once the correct JDBC driver is deployed and can be done from either Pentaho web portal or Pentaho administration console.

-After login press Administration button and then Data base connections tab, like in the next picture.
+After login press Administration button and then Data base connections tab, as in the following picture.

-Now press the plus button next Database connection label and in the new window write you data base connection credentials.
-For Oracle XE 10 the parameters are as follow:
+Now press the plus button next to the Database connection label and in the new window fill you data base connection credentials.
+For Oracle XE 10 the parameters are:

 Name: a connection name, for example OraDataSource